NithishKumar1123/Airline-Management-System/README.md

 # Airline-Management-System
 An Airline Management System is a managerial software which targets to control all operations of an airline.
 Airlines provide transport services for their passengers.
+All operations of an airline company are controlled by the airline management system.
+This system involves the scheduling of flights, air ticket reservations, flight cancellations, customer support, and staff management.
+In addition to these functionalities, this system provides services to book hotels, restaurants and travel facilities as per the request of the passenger.
+Daily flights updates can also be retrieved by using the system.